-Beauregard was attended by slaves in childhood and was imbued with French-colonial culture.
+Beauregard was born to a large slaveholding Creole family, who owned a sugar plantation in St. Bernard Parish.
 He first learned English fluently at age eleven, when his father, Jacques Toutant-Beauregard, sent him to the French School in New York City.
 The headmasters had been officers under Napoleon, and their stories inspired Beauregard to a military career.
 Admitted to West Point in 1834 at age sixteen, Beauregard shared the classroom with most of the officers he would serve with or fight against during the Civil War including William Tecumseh Sherman, Joseph Hooker, and Braxton Bragg.
 He was an outstanding cadet, graduating second in the class of 1838.

 Beauregard’s stature increased when he defeated Union forces in the Civil War’s first pitched battle at Manassas (Bull Run).
-The dashing Creole cut a Byronic image in the press; he was beloved by Southern editors as well as women, who showered him with letters, gifts, and flowers.
-Grateful crowds gathered whenever Beauregard appeared in public, and enlisted men were proud to serve under “the little black Frenchman,” as they sometimes called him.
+Beauregard cut a Byronic image in the press; he was beloved by Southern editors as well as women, who showered him with letters, gifts, and flowers.
+Grateful crowds gathered whenever Beauregard appeared in public, and enlisted men were proud to serve under him.
 His popularity reinforced his otherwise precarious standing with Jefferson Davis.
-The two men were temperamentally incompatible: Both considered themselves military geniuses and neither tolerated criticism.
+The two men were temperamentally incompatible: both considered themselves military geniuses and neither tolerated criticism.

 Beauregard was assigned to many fronts from 1862 to 1865.
 He led the South at the indecisive battle of Shiloh (1862), repulsed a Union naval attack on Charleston (1863), held back Union forces landing at the James River, and mounted an effective defense of Virginia (1864).
 Beauregard was unable to halt Sherman’s March to the Sea and surrendered to him on April 26, 1865.
 The imperious Beauregard was an imaginative and bold general, a brilliant if sometimes distracted strategist who squandered time quarreling with colleagues and superiors.
 His astute understanding of the power of image and the mass media served him well through the war and in civilian life.
 One of his legacies was to approve William Porcher Miles’s design for the Confederate battle flag, which never officially replaced the banner of the Confederate States but came to symbolize the Southern cause.